LHWOOD/hackathon-game/README.md

 ## Description

-Our entry to for the Mintbean full stack web game hackathon
+This SERN (MySQL, Express, React, Node.js) stack game application is our entry to the Mintbean Junior Web Dev Hackathon.

 ## Table of Contents